mchmarny/sds-demo/README.md

 ### Configure GCB Trigger

-Navigate to the triggers page, and go through the `Connect Repository` flow:

 > The OAuth bit can't be scripted, so we have to do this manually.

+Navigate to the triggers page

 https://console.cloud.google.com/cloud-build/triggers

+> Make sure to set the region to `us-west1` at the top left of the screen.

+Go through the `Connect Repository` flow.
 The important bits:

 * **Select source**: GitHub (Cloud Build GitHub App)
 * Select repository
   * **GitHub Account**: this is your GitHub Username (should be populated after successful auth)
   * **Repository**: the newly cloned repo (`your-github-username/cloudbuild-demo`)
 * **Create a trigger**: click DONE (we will script that part next)

 #### Create Trigger